-90. For the 2015 tax returns, indicate when the statute of limitation expires and why.

-b.
-Jill and Randy filed their tax return on August 16, 2016.

-c.
-Although required to file, Catherine chose not to file a tax return this year because she was expecting a tax refund and could not pull together all the information needed to file the return.d.
-Jerry filed his tax return on May 22, 2016 but has accidentally underreported his taxable income by 30%.

-(a) April 15, 2019.
-The statute of limitations expires three years from the later of the original due date of the return or the date the return was filed. (b) August 16, 2019.
-The statute of limitations expires three years from the later of the original due date of the return or the date the return was filed. (c) Because Catherine failed to file a tax return, the statute of limitation will not lapse for her 2015 tax return. (d) May 22, 2022.
-Because Jerry underreported his income by 30%, the statute of limitations is extended to six years.
+- 90. For the 2016 tax returns, indicate when the statute of limitation expires and why. - a.
+Phoenix filed his tax return on February 28, 2017. - b.
+Jill and Randy filed their tax return on August 16, 2017. - c.
+Although required to file, Catherine chose not to file a tax return this year because she was expecting a tax refund and could not pull together all the information needed to file the return. - d.
+Jerry filed his tax return on May 22, 2017 but has accidentally underreported his taxable income by 30%. - (a) April 15, 2020.
+The statute of limitations expires three years from the later of the original due date of the return or the date the return was filed. (b) August 16, 2020.
+The statute of limitations expires three years from the later of the original due date of the return or the date the return was filed. (c) Because Catherine failed to file a tax return, the statute of limitation will not lapse for her 2016 tax return. (d) May 22, 2023.
+Because Jerry underreported his gross income by 30%, the statute of limitations is extended to six years.

-AACSB: Reflective Thinking AICPA: BB Critical Thinking AICPA: FN Measurement Blooms: Evaluate Learning Objective: 02-01 Identify the filing requirements for income tax returns and the statute of limitations for assessment.
-Level of Difficulty: 3 Haro Topic: Taxpayer Filing Requirements a.
-Simon filed his tax return on April 10, 2016.
+Learning Objective: 02-01 Identify the filing requirements for income tax returns and the statute of limitations for assessment.

+Level of Difficulty: 3 Hara
-91. For the 2015 tax returns, indicate when the statute of limitation expires and why.

-b.
-Billy and Barbara filed their tax returns late on December 1, 2016.
+- 91. For the 2016 tax returns, indicate when the statute of limitation expires and why. - a.
+Simon filed his tax return on April 10, 2017. - b.
+Billy and Barbara filed their tax returns late on December 1, 2017. - c.

-c.
 Pearson earns a living through various illegal activities.
-He filed his tax return on March 14,2016 but did not report his illegal income on his tax return.

-d.
-Luther filed his tax return on July 17, 2016 but has accidentally underreported his taxable gross income by 20%.

-(a) April 15, 2019.
-The statute of limitations expires three years from the later of the original due date of the return or the date the return was filed. (b) December 1, 2019.
-The statute of limitations expires three years from the later of the original due date of the return or the date the return was filed. (c) Because Pearson filed a fraudulent tax return, the statute of limitation will not lapse for his 2015 tax return. (d) July 17, 2019.
+He filed his tax return on March 14, 2017 but did not report his illegal income on his tax return. - d.
+Luther filed his tax return on July 17, 2017 but has accidentally underreported his taxable gross income by 20%. - (a) April 15, 2020.
+The statute of limitations expires three years from the later of the original due date of the return or the date the return was filed. (b) December 1, 2020.
+The statute of limitations expires three years from the later of the original due date of the return or the date the return was filed. (c) Because Pearson filed a fraudulent tax return, the statute of limitation will not lapse for his 2016 tax return. (d) July 17, 2020.
 Because Luther accidentally underreported his income by only 20%, the statute of limitations will expire three years from the date the return is filed (i.e., the statute of limitation is not extended to six years).